https://ekwuemeson.wordpress.com/

 Another version is that the optimal capital stock is a function of expected profits.
 If the aggregate profits in the economy and business profits are rising, they may lead to the expectation of their continued increase in the future.
 Thus expected profits are some function of actual profits in the past,

-Kt = f(clip_image016t-1)
+Kt = f(t-1)

 Edward Shapiro has developed the profits theory of investment in which total profits vary directly with the income level.
 For each level of profits, there is an optimal capital stock.
 The optimal capital stock varies directly with the level of profits.